o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/speech-recognition-api-bots.md

 ---
-description: ' Use the Speech Recognition Cloud Gem Portal API to manage bots in &ALYlong;. '
+description: ' Use the Speech Recognition Cloud Gem Portal API to manage bots in Amazon Lumberyard. '
 title: Bots
 ---
 # Bots {#cloud-canvas-cloud-gem-speech-recognition-api-bots}